10 Deep Neural Networks (DNN)

-We can use TensorFlow directly from R (see Chapter 8 for an introduction to TensorFlow), and we could use this knowledge to implement a neural network in TensorFlow directly in R. However, this can be quite cumbersome.
+We can use TensorFlow directly from R (see Appendix B for an introduction to TensorFlow), and we could use this knowledge to implement a neural network in TensorFlow directly in R. However, this can be quite cumbersome.
 For simple problems, it is usually faster to use a higher-level API that helps us implement the machine learning models in TensorFlow.
 The most common of these is Keras.

 Keras is a powerful framework for building and training neural networks with just a few lines of code.
 As of the end of 2018, Keras and TensorFlow are fully interoperable, allowing us to take advantage of the best of both.